giraone/pms-sample-jee-01/readme.md

   - JPA 2.0
   - EJB 3.2
   - JAX-RS 2.0
 - I used *JBoss EAP 6.4.0* and *JBoss Wildfly 9.1* with [Resteasy](http://resteasy.jboss.org/) for JAX-RS and [Hibernate](http://hibernate.org/orm/) for JPA.
-But it shouldrun on any other JEE6 application server - the only dependencies in the source code for JBoss are in [blob/master/pom.xml] and [persistence.xml](blob/master/src/main/resources/META-INF/persistence.xml).
+But it should run on any other JEE6 application server - the only dependencies in the source code for JBoss are in [pom.xml](pom.xml) and [persistence.xml](src/main/resources/META-INF/persistence.xml).
 - A relational database supported by the JPA implementation.
 I used *Apache Derby Network Server 10.X* and *PostgresQL 9.4*.
-Others may work also with slight adoptions to [persistence.xml](blob/master/src/main/resources/META-INF/persistence.xml).
+Others may work also with slight adoptions to [persistence.xml](src/main/resources/META-INF/persistence.xml).

 ----------